 Not surprisingly, the possibility of the grant of compulsory licenses and exploitation of a patented invention by the decision of the Government could be a cause for concern on the part of patent owners.
 A patent owner’s monopolistic rights would be compromised and such actions could lead to the loss of exclusivity and potential business opportunities.
 It could also lead to a patent owner being unable to recover costs which it may have invested in the research and development of an invention.

 WHAT’S THE NEXT STEP?

 This begs the question: Does public interest heavily outweigh private interest?
-In a bid to curb the pandemic, various countries have begun invoking legislations equivalent to Malaysia’s compulsory licensing and emergency use provisions.
+In a bid to curb the pandemic, various countries have begun invoking legislation equivalent to Malaysia’s compulsory licensing and emergency use provisions.

-For example, there has been reports of Israel issuing a Permit (a compulsory license) for the importation of generic versions of AbbVie’s patents associated with lopinavir / ritonavir with the view of attempting to treat COVID-19 in March 2020.
+For example, there have been reports of Israel issuing a Permit (a compulsory license) for the importation of generic versions of AbbVie’s patents associated with lopinavir/ritonavir with the view of attempting to treat COVID-19 in March 2020.
 The medicine is essentially used for the treatment of HIV patients but is now being tested as a potential ingredient for a cure for COVID-19.
-Following the announcement, the patent holder, AbbVie, dropped its patent rights over the medicine worldwide.
+Following the announcement, the patent holder, AbbVie, dropped its patent rights over medicine worldwide.
 In unprecedented times like these, this is a positive step towards prioritizing the public interest and will hopefully encourage pharmaceutical companies to come together to collaborate against the pandemic.